LLNL/romweb/src/index.md

 [![libROM logo](img/logo-libROM2.png)](gallery.md)

 libROM is a _free_, _lightweight_, _scalable_ C++ library for data-driven physical simulation methods.
-It is the main tool box that the reduced order modeling team at LLNL uses to develop efficient model order reduction techniques. libROM is open source, so anyone is welcome to contribute to the development!
+It is the main tool box that the reduced order modeling team at LLNL uses to develop efficient **model order reduction** techniques and **physics-constrained data-driven methods**.
+We try to collect any useful reduced order model routines, which are separable to the high-fidelity physics solvers, into libROM.
+Plus, libROM is open source, so anyone is welcome to suggest new ideas or contribute to the development.
+Let's work together for better data-driven technology!

 ## Features